Paradigm4/SciDB/branch-tag-naming-strategy.md

 Proposal is to create `relXX.Y.Z` (where `XX.Y` is the scidb version, and `Z` is the minor releases numbered `1, 2, ...`).
 It is OK if we use `vXX.Y.ZZ` here instead of release.
 If we decide to go this route, then the change needs to be made in all the plugins where `relXX.Y.Z` is used.
-- **Use of tags for extra-scidb-libs**: Only tags should be used for building `extra-scidb-libs` (i.e. in the `install.sh` script).
+- **Use of tags for extra-scidb-libs**: Only tags should be used for building `extra-scidb-libs` ([here](https://github.com/Paradigm4/extra-scidb-libs/blob/master/extra-scidb-libs.sh#L89)).
 Otherwise if a branch is used, we can easily break the build by pushing a change to that commit.

 ## Edit to old naming convention